sowoi/nextcloud-talk-bot/docs/NextcloudMonitoring.md

 To create an instance of the NextcloudTalkExtractor class, you will need the following information:

 - nextcloud_url = "https://your-nextcloud-instance.com"
-- nc_token = "your-token-here"  # Replace with your own nc token created via ocs command on your server (this is not your bot app token!)
+- monitoring_token = "your-token-here"  # Replace with your own nc token created via ocs command on your server (this is not your bot app token!)

 ```
 monitoring = NextcloudMonitoring(nextcloud_url, nc_token)